Skip to main content

 2. Click Assign Key.
 Assign Key button in agent permissions section

-• You can select an existing key you own (only keys you created are shown), or create a new key directly from the side panel.
+3. A side panel will open.
+You can select an existing key you own (only keys you created are shown), or create a new key directly from the side panel.
 Side panel for selecting or creating API Key

-• If creating a new key, enter a name and select the permission for this agent:
+4. If creating a new key, enter a name and select the permission for this agent:

-• Agent Administrator: full access
+• Agent Administrator: Full access

-• Agent Auditor: view logs/audit and execute the agent Form for creating a new API Key and selecting permission
+• Agent Execution: Execute only Form for creating a new API Key and selecting permission

-• Assign the key to the agent.
+5. Click on "Confirm" to assign the new API key to the agent.

-4. Once assigned, the key appears in the agent's key list.
+6. Once assigned, the key appears in the agent's key list.

 • If you are the owner, you can edit its permission or unassign it.